 - Draft a proposal using the GSAS template and forward to GAC subcommittee,

-- Set up a meeting with the new program’s specific department chair and Senior Business Manager for School of Health to draft the budget.
+- Set up a meeting with the new program’s specific department chair and Senior Business Manager for the School of Health to draft the budget.

 Note: Budget preparation comes after academic approval from Step 1.

 Steps 3 to 5 can take from 6 to 12 months.

 Draft proposal with Letters of Support (LOS) (including LOS from EVP with necessary financial and space commitment and LOS from Dean of School of Health) and financial budget (from STEP 2) for GAC subcommittee review.
 GAC subcommittee may go back and forth with the new program director(s) to aid the proposal, prior to Step 4.

 Once the GAC subcommittee has read and approved the proposal and financial statement/budget, then it goes to the entire GAC for discussion and vote.
 If there is an unresolved disagreement between the GAC subcommittee and the new program director(s), then the proposal goes to the general GAC for discussion and resolution.